immutability-io/vault-ethereum/API.md

 ### READ ACCOUNT

 This endpoint will list details about the Ethereum account at a path.
-The passphrase will **NOT** be revealed.

 | Method  | Path | Produces |
 | ------------- | ------------- | ------------- |